MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-qos.md

 ## Before you start

-You can verify the status of currentlydefined QoS policies for an SOFS cluster by running the  Get-StorageQoSPolicy PowerShell cmdlet on a cluster node.
+You can verify the status of currently defined QoS policies for an SOFS cluster by running the  Get-StorageQoSPolicy PowerShell cmdlet on a cluster node.

 ## Create a QoS policy